24/03/2023

 MvdS: Then this standard fits in well.
 And the standard for translation-oriented writing is the interface, the ‘missing link’, which connects the standardised source information with the standardised target information in the best possible way.
 Here, the two sides of our world of source and target language come together beautifully.

-EMT: The intention is also that technical writers create documentation with the documentation standard, optimise it with the standard for translation-oriented writing and identify the requirements for the translation with 11669 – and then, as soon as it goes into translation, we process it according to 17100 or 18587.
+EMT: The intention is also that technical writers create documentation with the documentation standard, optimise it with the standard for translation-oriented writing and identify the requirements for the translation with 11669 – and then, as soon as it goes into translation, we process it in accordance with 17100 or 18587.

 MvdS: Let’s talk about the style guide again, because given what we have just said I think it’s even more important than before and editorial guidelines are also a constant issue for me.
 If you could wish for a style guide, Eva, what would it look like?
 What would its scope be and what things would it definitely contain?